FFY00/ffy00.github.io/content/_index.rst

 Hello, my name is Filipe Laíns and I am an open source developer from Portugal.

-I enjoy designing clean and correect solutions to software problems and I am interested in hardware design, analysis and reverse engineering, however I don't have any formal education in electrical engineering.
+I enjoy designing clean and correct solutions to software problems and I am interested in hardware design, analysis and reverse engineering, however I don't have any formal education in electrical engineering.